drm9114/Infant-Incubator-Simulator/Readme.md

-# Lab 5 - Infant Incubator Model and Simulator Part 2
+# Lab 5 - Infant Incubator Model and Simulator

 In this assignment you will apply everything you have learned in this module on a real world application, the Infant Incubator.
 The Infant Incubator is designed to provide a safe, controlled space for infants to live while their vital organs develop.
 Unlike a simple bassinet, an incubator provides an environment that can be adjusted to provide the ideal temperature as well as the perfect amount